SS-Hake/boldlygoes.github.io/_posts/2017-04-04-delta-gtx-review.md

 Pros
 : Quality materials and assembly
-: Reduced or non-existant wearing in period
+: Reduced or non-existent wearing in period
 : Tough but responsive sole

 Cons